zeke-code/OnigiriBot/README.md

 1. **Create Your Bot**:
    - Go to the [Discord Developer Portal](https://discord.com/developers/applications).
    - Click on “New Application”, give it a name (like OnigiriBot), and create your application.
+(If you don't have a profile picture to use, feel free to download the one at the top of this document and to use it)

 2. **Get Your Bot Token**:
    - Under the “Client Secret” section, you’ll find your bot’s token (press copy).
 Keep this token confidential.